hurrymaplelad/staticrypt/README.md

 ### Can I prevent the "Remember me" checkbox?

 If you don't want the checkbox to be included, you can add the `--noremember` flag to disable it.

-### Why do we embed the whole crypto-js library in each encrypted file by default?

-Some adblockers used to see the `crypto-js.min.js` served by CDN, think that's a crypto miner and block it.
-If you don't want to include it and serve from a CDN instead, you can add `--embed false`.

 ### Why does StatiCrypt create a config file?